orterforth/orterforth/README.txt

 # orterforth is implemented in C #

 A typical Forth implementation rests on a number of base words implemented in native machine code.
-Higher-level worlds are implemented with reference to other words, and "threaded" together to build complex programs.
+Higher-level words are implemented with reference to other words, and "threaded" together to build complex programs.